 5. Take a defensive driving course

 The information outlined in this article is a great place to start, but the best way to become a safer driver is to complete a defensive driving course.

 Offered in every state, these practical courses provide hands-on experience in controlled environments that mimic different road conditions and situations.

 You’ll learn the theory of defensive driving and then get to practice what you’ve learnt in your own vehicle.
 Ultimately, you’ll become a more aware driver, better prepared for the dangers that might present themselves to you (and your passengers) on our roads.

 Learning the skills of defensive driving is a great way to help avoid getting in a car accident in the first place.
 But if the worst does happen, ensure your vehicle is properly protected with a comprehensive car insurance policy.

 At PD Insurance, we provide affordable policies suited to your unique circumstances.
-Start your quote with PD Insurance here.
+Start your quote with us now.